Minus24Exp/Jacy/README.md

 ## TODO
 - Solve problem with unique_ptr in default arguments (now they're raw pointers)
 - Create `ParamList` class to store params and avoid annoying problems with `unique_ptr`
+- Add multi-threading (not in Yocto), to lex and parse at the same time as Interpreter register globals.
+- Add namespaces

 ## Think about it
 - General: If FuncDecl stored Token instead of Identifier then it will be possible to use not only ids for function names and e.g. operator overloading looked like: `func +()`